-The Company has obtained rating from Brickwork Ratings India Private Limited.
-The Company has upgraded its credit rating to BWR A- (Pronounced as BWR Single A Minus) for Long term borrowings and BWR A2+ (Pronounced as BWR A Two Plus) for Short term borrowings.
+The Company has retained its rating from Brickwork Ratings India Private Limited to BWR A- (Pronounced as BWR Single A Minus) for Long term borrowings and BWR A2+ (Pronounced as BWR ATwo Plus) for Short term borrowings.

 12. OTHER DISCLOSURES